 5. Scripting Languages

 Scripting languages automate tasks and are widely used for web development and system operations.
+Examples:- JavaScript

 - PHP